TheLord45/tpanel/documentation/build_ios.md

 `./build_ios.sh clean sign`

-to build **TPanel** for an iPhone of iPad.
+to build **TPanel** for an iPhone or iPad.
 If you've problems and get errors, open the script with an editor and adapt the paths and settings according to your needs.